shehio/Policy-Gradient/README.md

     y-axis "Branching Factor" 1 --> 50
     line [20, 20, 35,  35, 35, 35, 15, 15]
 ```
+This graph is based on averages I found online.
+A better estimate is to analyze most famous games in the pgn format and get more concrete averages or simulate games between computer players and see the number of valid moves at every turn so the graph is more realistic.

 ### Glossary
 - [NPC](https://en.wikipedia.org/wiki/Non-player_character): A non-player character (NPC) is a character in a game that is not controlled by a player.